alan-turing-institute/learningmachines/doc/infrastructure/MLPlatforms.md

 ### Most promising:
 - **MLFow:** Good for comparing and visualising output of different training runs, quickly deploying models as an API. _Relevant for the Retrain and Predict blocks._
 - **Kedro:** Good for project templating/structure, defining and visualising pipelines. _Relevant for system design and interface between blocks._
+- **KubeFlow and Seldon Core:** Managing deployed machine learning systems on Kubernetes. _Relevant for overall system specification and management._

 MLFlow and Kedro can also be used together to benefit from the metric tracking/visualisation parts of MLFlow, and the project management/pipeline strengths of Kedro.
 This is described in [this blog post](https://medium.com/@QuantumBlack/deploying-and-versioning-data-pipelines-at-scale-942b1d81b5f5).

+KubeFlow and Seldon Core (for model serving) look very promising to me in terms of setting up complex infrastructure, being able to update the deployed model in a nice way (even distributing traffic between several different models), and monitoring the inputs or outputs of requests to the model end-points.
+However, I have almost zero experience with Kubernetes so I think it would be a steep learning curve.

 ### Also considered:
 - **DVC (Data version control):** Git-like way to version control large files, such as data or trained models.